VatsaDev/nanoChatGPT/README.md

  - Chatbot arena conversations (not for commercial use)
  - ParlAI empathetic Chat (not for commercial use)
  - Hackernews Dumps corpus
+ - BabyLM challenge speech data (Unsure, but probably not for commercial use)

 for commercial purposes, just take the files `input1.txt` through `input36.txt`